FreeAndFair/ColoradoRLA/docs/25_developer.md

    the Run button or running it from a command line using a command akin to `java -jar colorado_rla-VERSION-shaded.jar`.
-5. Load test authentication credentials into the database, by executing the SQL in `corla-test-credentials.sql` (found in the `test` directory of the repository).
+5. Load test authentication credentials into the database, by executing the SQL in `corla-test-credentials.psql` (found in the `test` directory of the repository).
 This can be done with the following command on OS X:
 ```